Head of Department

 Please email Ben Howard if you need to make an enquiry about design and technology.

-Key Stage 3; year 7 have 2 lessons per fortnight.
-Year 8 and 9 have 3 lessons per fortnight.
-At Key Stage 4, students have the opportunity to opt for the GCSE in design and technology-product design, receiving five hours workshop time per fortnight.
+Key Stage 3; year 7 and 8 have 2 lessons per fortnight.
+At Key Stage 4, students have the opportunity to opt for the GCSE in Design and Technology, receiving five hours workshop time per fortnight.

 In Key Stage 3, there is a set list of homework for each year group.
 One homework is set approximately each half term and supports or extends the work done in class.
 In Key Stage 4, students receive 3 homeworks per fortnight.
-In year 10 these are largely theory based and in year 11 they may be theory based, for exam preparation or to complete controlled assessment work that has been started in class.
+In years 9 and 10 these are largely theory based and in year 11 they may be theory based, for exam preparation or to complete NEA (non-examined assessment work) work that has been started in class.
 Access to a computer for homework is essential in year 11.

 All classes in design and technology are mixed ability.

-We currently offer the AQA GCSE in design and technology – product design.
-The course is split between Unit 1, a 2 hour examination (40 % of the overall assessment) which is taken at the end of year 11, and Unit 2, controlled assessment (60% of the overall assessment; 40% designing/20% making).
-Controlled assessment is started after Easter in Year 10 and runs into the spring term of Year 11, taking a total of 45 hours to produce.
-From September 2017, we will be offering AQA GCSE design and technology and the AQA technical award in materials technology.
+We currently offer the AQA GCSE in Design and Technology.
+The course is split between Paper 1, a 2 hour examination (50 % of the overall assessment) which is taken at the end of year 11, and the NEA (50% of the overall assessment; 80% designing/20% making).
+The NEA (coursework) is started in June in Year 10 and runs into the spring term of Year 11, taking a total of approximately 35 hours to produce.

 Rooming and resources

 We have two specialist multi-media workshops providing a wide range of machinery, tools and equipment, including a computer controlled router/engraver, two laser cutters and a 3D printer.
-We have a dedicated suite of computers for computer aided design.
+We have a dedicated suite of computers, and access to a second suite of laptops, for computer aided design.

 The curriculum is grounded in a project based approach to designing and making.
 We emphasise the need to be creative in responding to set design briefs and stress the importance of developing good drawing skills both by hand and by computer aided design.
 We also place great importance on thorough research, including exploring handling collections of various products and exploring the history of design.
 We use computer aided making and programmable electronic circuitry, where relevant, to the production of functioning end products.